mautic/user-documentation/docs/marketplace/marketplace.rst

 .. vale on

-``bin/console mautic:marketplace:list`` lists first page of available Plugins like so:
+``bin/console mautic:marketplace:list`` lists the first page of available Plugins like so:

 .. code:: shell